 - An information and advice help-line, answered by compassionate, knowledgeable and fully trained staff, operational Mon-Fri, 09:00-17:00, excluding public holidays.
 The help-line also has an out of hours answerphone where you can leave us a message to get in touch with you.

 - Bookable in-depth face-to-face Carers Conversations, should you have an enquiry that requires more hands-on support than can be offered over the help-line

-- A full calendar of free well-being activities designed to keep unpaid carers feeling physically and mentally well, as well as providing an opportunity for respite and socialisation with others living similar lives
+- A full calendar of free well-being support and activities designed to keep unpaid carers feeling physically and mentally well, as well as providing an opportunity for respite and socialisation with others living similar lives

 - Support and advice for setting up and maintaining peer support groups, including help creating social media platforms, arranging events, becoming self-sufficient, and raising money.
 We will also support in the formation of unique support groups, tailored to specific needs

 - GP and Talking Points drop-in sessions across Derby City to provide face-to-face support